omeka/classic-enduser/docs/Plugins/LocalContexts.md

 ### Apply Projects to Omeka items

-Site users can apply LC projects to individual Omeka items, or through batch-editing a number of items.
-Local Contexts notices and labels are used to fill out a metadata field on the item.
+Site users can apply LC Projects to individual Omeka items, or through batch-editing a number of items.
+Local Contexts Notices and Labels are used to fill out a metadata field on the item.

 ![Image](../doc_files/plugin_images/LocalContexts_itemEdit.png)